-A policy with a universal freebie at its heart didn’t meet with such enthusiasm politically once the age of austerity took hold.
-CTFs were axed, and replaced by the Junior ISA, leaving many parents unsure whether their child ever qualified, whether they received a payment, how much for, and where on earth that cash is now.
+They were replaced by the Junior ISA, leaving many parents unsure whether their child ever qualified, whether they received a payment, how much for, and where on earth that cash is now.

-In fact, it’s thought that parents have lost track of 900,000 CTF accounts.
+In fact, it’s thought that parents have lost track of around one million CTF accounts.

 Each child received a voucher worth £250 (or £500 for those from lower income families), which their parents could choose to put into a cash account, or an investment CTF.